omnistrate-community/datalab/LLM_AGENTS_GUIDE.md

 ### 🤖 Real LLM Mode (When Anthropic API Key is Configured)

-When you provide an Anthropic API key, agents leverage **Claude-3-Haiku** for intelligent data processing:
+When you provide an Anthropic API key, agents leverage **Claude-4 Opus / Sonnet** for intelligent data processing:

 #### 1. **Remove Duplicates Agent**
 - **What it does**: Analyzes your dataset using semantic understanding to identify duplicate records
 - **LLM Processing**:
-  - Sends data sample and schema to Claude-3-Haiku
+  - Sends data sample and schema
   - Asks the LLM to identify duplicate rows based on semantic similarity, not just exact matches
   - LLM provides reasoning for why records are considered duplicates
   - Returns indices of rows to remove with detailed analysis